ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 hdfs dfs -put sampledata.txt /user/clsadmin/examples/input-data/mapreduce
 ```

 5. Create an Oozie job configuration file named oozie-mrjob-config.xml.
-Replace chs-XXXX-mn002 with the actual hostname of your cluster.
-For example:
+Replace chs-XXXX-mn002 with the actual hostname of your cluster and  `<changeme>` with the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.
 ```
 <configuration>
  <property>